What’s the one piece of content you look forward to the most?

 The magazine helps Saturdays explain to potential customers that ‘no, we’re not a more expensive Billabong, we’re more the surfer’s niche of Mr Porter.’

 (That comparison is more apt than you might imagine…)

-Saturdays is more easily compared with Vogue than Tracks Surfing Magazine.
+Saturdays are more easily compared with Vogue than Tracks Surfing Magazine.

 Inside you find striking multi-page spreads of surfers at work and at play.
 There are interviews with artists, photographers, musicians, chefs, athletes and many others at the top of their creative field.
 Here’s a sneak peek into episode four:

 The content isn’t designed to sell surfwear.
-Instead, it tells the stories that interest the modern day surfer.
+Instead, it tells the stories that interest the modern-day surfer.
 The one who has a genuine affinity with the water.
-The one has cares about sustainability.
+The one has cared about sustainability.
 The one who admires creative spirit.

-The Saturdays’ audience shares the surfing lifestyle.
-It’s about more than gnarly swell, huge tubes and sun tanned babes.
+The Saturday’ audience shares the surfing lifestyle.
+It’s about more than gnarly swell, huge tubes and suntanned babes.

 “Surfing is a lifestyle.
 It’s also an art form.
 It’s a creative process and people interpret however they like.
 We draw inspiration from the city we live in and I think in a way it represents itself in the things we do.”

 Okay, so we could have included establishing authority and build trust right here too.
 But primarily, Saturdays’ magazine exists to share what the brand stands for.
 The retailer knows that his target audience will be hooked as soon as they read that first edition.
 If the reader resonates with the brand’s passion and shares the lifestyle portrayed by the magazine, the reader will want to buy Saturdays’ products.